DmitryEfimenko/ng-auto-save/README.md

 ```
 **Explanation of directives used:**
 * `auto-save="updateField"` - must be applied to the `<form>`.
 It takes the name of the function used to save record.
+* `auto-save-key="article.id"` - `article.id` here is the primary key in the table Articles.
+If it is undefined, the `auto-save` function will not execute (thus making it easy to customize insert functionality).
 * `auto-save-debounce="1000"` - specify how long to wait for input before saving
 * `auto-save-field="name"` - must be applied to an input with attribute `ng-model`.
 The "name" here is the name of the column in the table to be updated.
 * `auto-saving="name"` - apply this directive to an element that you want to show up when saving is in progress.
 The value of the attribute must be set to the value of 'auto-save-field' applied to the corresponding input